 On most days I am cooking up a storm for work and for leisure because I absolutely love to cook.
 Then there are days when long writing sessions and multiple soccer trainings leave me with no time or inclination to cook from scratch.
 Like everyone else who is juggling a work and family life especially with kids, a little help in the kitchen in any form is always a boon.
 Frozen fish at a time like that is a quick meal waiting to happen.
 Even more so, if it is prepped and ready to be popped in the oven.
 I usually have a freezer full of frozen fish fillets either raw or crumbed.

-In recent times, I have discovered the Sealord range of beautifully packaged, sustainable wild caught fish from New Zealand that is free of additives and preservatives.
+In recent times, I have discovered the Sealord range of beautifully packaged, sustainable wild-caught fish from New Zealand that is free of additives and preservatives.
 The Hoki range from Sealord is just delicious with plump fillets frozen for maximum freshness.
 The Premium crumbed range comes with some really wholesome options that include a mixed grain crumb, a 3 seed crumb and a wholemeal crumb - my most favourite being the 3 Seed Crumb.
-There is even a gluten free crumb option.
+There is even a gluten-free crumb option.
 These cook in the oven in about 20 minutes and are great for weeknight family dinners where they form the basis of a simple, textured dish big on flavours.

 Our most favourite meal to create with the Sealord crumbed fish fillets is fish tacos.
 We are street food fanatics and a loaded fish taco is our idea of Taco Tuesday fun.
-The crunchy golden hoki fish crumbed with pumpkin, sunflower and linseed is heaped with a tangy ceviche salsa and roast corn.
+The crunchy golden hoki fish crumbed with pumpkin, sunflower and linseed are heaped with a tangy ceviche salsa and roast corn.
 It is perfect for sharing across a table where everyone assembles their own tacos, makes dinner prep totally fun and gets the boys excited about cooking.
 Happiness all around.
-And I get that much needed help in the kitchen.
+And I get that much-needed help in the kitchen.
 Hooray for little wins!

 LOADED FISH TACOS WITH CEVICHE SALSA AND ROAST CORN